 Gas One GS-3000

 Our new Best Buy winner is the Gas One GS-3000.
-It knocks the Coleman Butane Instastart from its perch as our former winner with speedier boiling times, less weight, and easier care and transportation.
-It just has a single burner, but you can buy three of them before you spend the amount of the cheapest dual-burner in this review.
-This model is fully capable of any single-pot meal you have on your mind to put in your stomach, so don't let its tiny price tag fool you.
-In a field of fierce competition, this model holds its own, scoring at the top of the group in packed size, ease of care, and ease of set up.
-It lacks protection from the wind and is not intended to be used for large groups, but using it in addition to another two-burner stove grants you an affordable way to have three stove tops going at once.
-It costs only $31, and it's worth every single one.
+It knocks the Coleman Butane Instastart from its perch as our former winner with speedier boiling times, less weight, and easier care and transport.
+It just has a single burner, but, buy three of them and hardly spend more than the cheapest dual-burner in this review.
+This model is capable of any single-pot meal you have on your mind to put in your stomach, so don't let its tiny price tag fool you.
+In a field of fierce competition, this stove held its own, scoring at the top of the group for simmering, packed size, ease of care, and ease of set up.

 Top Pick for Group Cooking

 The Pro 60X was the largest stove we tested, so it's no surprise it took the win for group cooking.
 With powerful burners that can be finessed down for extremely low simmering, a windscreen and oxygen regulators for combating the breeze, and two large side tables that fold out for prep space, it's almost like you're cooking indoors in a real kitchen.

 The tradeoff for all this luxury is a hefty price tag, a whopping 45.6-pound weight (not including fuel), and a more involved setup than most other models reviewed.
 However, if you find yourself on large group camping trips often and you have the capability to set up and stay a few days, or you're the designated tailgating chef among your group of friends, this is likely the stove for you.

 Read review: Camp Chef Pro 60X